shahjalalkhan16/shahjalalkhan16/README.md

 ## About Me

 Highly dedicated professional with extensive experience in modern web technologies.
 Driven by a deep passion to learn, adapt, and innovate.
 Curious explorer of new tech, always pushing boundaries and expanding skills.
-Enthusiastic researcher of IT-related topics.
-Creating exceptional web experiences is my true passion.
+Enthusiastic about new things.
+Creating me as an exceptional human is my true passion.

-- 💼 Currently learning Full-Stack Developing.
+- 💼 Currently learning Machine Learning.
 - 🌱 Always eager to learn new technologies and explore the latest trends in web development.
 - 🎓 Currently pursuing my B.Sc.
 (Eng.) degree in Information and Communication Technology at Comilla University, and I am in my third year of study
 - 💬 Ask me about anything related to web development, JavaScript, or Node.
 I'd be happy to help!